When your baby arrives

 - your child’s name, date and place of birth

-- the doctor or midwife’s signature, qualifications and registration number.
+- the doctor's or midwife’s signature, qualifications and registration number.

 You must register the birth of your baby.
 This is a requirement by the Births, Deaths and Marriages Registry in your state or territory.